Shaw Community Ministry

 Christmas Gifts for Under-Served Children

-The White Gift service is a long-standing and cherished tradition at Little River UCC that reenacts the story of the Wise Men bringing gifts to the infant Jesus.
-As the service culminates, the congregation carries gifts—simply wrapped in white—to the manger scene.
+The White Gift service is a long-standing and cherished tradition at Little River UCC that reenacts the story of the Magi bringing gifts to the infant Jesus.
+As the service culminates, the congregation carries gifts—wrapped in simple white—to the manger scene.
 Through this service, hundreds of gifts are provided each year to needy children served by Shaw Community Ministry in Washington, Annandale Christian Community for Action (ACCA) in Annandale, and Main Street Child Development Center in Fairfax.

 Walks for Causes